 violators and respond to complaints of wood burning.
 First-time violators will

-receive a warning, while repeat offenders can face fines of up to $250 per
+receive a warning, while repeat offenders can face fines as much as $250 per

-regulators understand that they are asking some people to crimp their traditions
+environmental regulators understand that they are asking some people to crimp

-on both Christmas Eve and Christmas.
-But he said the county’s air quality is the
+their traditions on both Christmas Eve and Christmas, but said the quality of

-“We don’t like putting a damper on celebrations at this time of the year,”
+don’t like putting a damper on celebrations at this time of the year,” Huhn

 Wood burning is expected to cause significant increases in particulate matter